What Is Globalization?

 Special thanks to C. Fred Bergsten, Chad P. Bown, Cullen S. Hendrix, Gonzalo Huertas, Gary Clyde Hufbauer, Douglas A. Irwin, Fredrick Toohey, Jeffrey J. Schott, and Eitan Urkowitz for their contributions.

-The Peterson Institute for International Economics is a private, nonpartisan nonprofit institution committed to rigorous, intellectually open, and indepth study and discussion of international economic policy.
+The Peterson Institute for International Economics is an independent nonprofit, nonpartisan research organization dedicated to strengthening prosperity and human welfare in the global economy through expert analysis and practical policy solutions.
 The Institute discloses all sources of funding, which comes through donations and grants from corporations, individuals, private foundations, and public institutions, as well as income on the Institute’s capital fund and from publishing revenues.
 Donors do not influence the conclusions or policy implications drawn from Institute research.
-All Institute research is independent and held to strict standards of replicability and academic integrity.
+All Institute research is held to strict standards of replicability and academic integrity.
 Visit piie.com to learn more.

 For more updates from the Peterson Institute, subscribe to the newsletter.